acidanthera/MacKernelSDK/README.md

 To start using **MacKernelSDK** do the following steps:

-1. Clone MacKernelSDK to your your project directory:
+1. Clone MacKernelSDK to your project directory:

     ```sh
     git clone https://github.com/acidanthera/MacKernelSDK